noura2tarek/shopping_app_interface/README.md

 2- The email field must contains @
 3- The password field must have at least 6 characters.
 4- The password and confirm password fields must be the same.

-The UI is made responsive using media queries,
 The widgets in lib/widgets folder.
 The screens in lib/screens folder.
 The auth with firebase task output in images folder.
 Other App components is stored in lib/utils folder.

 ---------------------------------------
 # Packages used:

 firebase_core: to use the Firebase Core API --> https://pub.dev/packages/firebase_core
 firebase_auth: for firebase authentication ---> https://pub.dev/packages/firebase_auth